swa2410/swathi/README.md

 # swathi
-this is my first git repository
+this is my first git repository.
+Author-swathir